peterhry/peterhrynkow.com/_posts/2019-07-13-why-frameworks.md

 In addition to written guidelines, most frameworks provide plugins or tooling to improve accessibility.
 For example, Create React App comes with an [eslint config](https://github.com/facebook/create-react-app/blob/master/packages/eslint-config-react-app/README.md#accessibility-checks) that checks your code for common accessibility issues.
 While this doesn't guarantee AAA accessibility, it at least points developers in the right direction.

-Some argue that accessibility is an afterthought in most frameworks.
-Even if that’s true, **an afterthought is still better than no thought at all.** 😎

 [React a11y Guidelines](https://reactjs.org/docs/accessibility.html)<br>
 [Ember a11y Guidelines](https://guides.emberjs.com/release/reference/accessibility-guide/)